 Suggest treatment for anxiety attacks

-Thanks for the follow-up
+Thanks for using healthcaremagic.

 The User accepted the expert's answer